venturaEffect/brain_emulation/lessons/lesson2_synapses.md

 ### Network Architecture
 Our network has:
 - 50 neurons arranged in a circle
-- Random connections (8% probability)
+- Random connections based on connection probability
-- Each connection has the same weight (adjustable)
+- Each connection has adjustable synaptic weight

 ## Interactive Experiments

 ### Experiment 2.1: Watching Spikes Propagate
-1. **Set Input Current to 0.8** (medium-high stimulation)
+1. **Set Input Current to 0.5** (medium stimulation)
 2. **Watch the network**:
    - Blue neurons are at rest
-   - Bright/violet neurons are active (high voltage)
+   - Bright neurons are active (high voltage)
    - White flashes show spikes
-   - Bright lines show active connections
+   - Lines show connections when "Show Connections" is active

 3. **Observe the cascade**:
    - One neuron spikes